By Gary A. Johnson – Publisher, Black Men In America.com

 A few years ago we updated our original post with some information from an article written in September 2013, by Stacy M. Brown posted on the Washington Informer.com website titled, “Big Spenders, Small Investors: Blacks Have Little to Show for Hard-Earned Dollars.”
 In that article, Ms. Brown writes, “If black America counted as an independent country, its wealth would rank 11th in the world.
 However, African Americans continue to squander their vast spending power, relegating blacks to economic slavery instead of financial freedom, according to several consumer reports detailing the use of cash in the black community.”

-Compared to all consumers, African Americans spend 30 percent more of their total income — even though we make $20,000 less than the average household.
-A whopping 87 percent of annual retail spending consists of Black consumers!
+Compared to all consumers, Black people as a group spend 30 percent more of their total income — even though we make $20,000 less than the average household.
+A whopping 87 percent of annual retail spending consists of Black consumers.
 But where does our money go?
 Hudson Valley Press Onlinegives us the scoop via an article from Nielsen’s SVP of public affairs and government relations, Cheryl Pearson-McNeil.

 When it comes to shopping at the mall, we make eight more annual trips than any other group pulling in an average of 154 visits.
 Blacks also patronize dollar stores the most; we make seven more trips than the average group making a total of 20 trips.
 Lastly, Black Americans made more visits to convenience/gas stores by a small margin: making a total of 15 annual visits.

-However, African American trips to grocery stores and warehouse clubs (like Costco) are a bit more scarce.
+However, Black trips to grocery stores and warehouse clubs (like Costco) are a bit more scarce.
 “Less time is spent at grocery stores, with three fewer trips.
 The exception to grocery store shopping, though, is with Blacks who earn upwards of $100K annually.
-We also make three fewer trips to warehouse stores and two fewer trips to mass merchandisers than the Total Market.
+We also make three fewer trips to warehouse stores and two fewer trips to mass merchandisers than the total market.
 However, more upper-income Blacks (73%) shop at warehouse clubs than non-Blacks annually,” Pearson-McNeil said.

 It could be that the lack of grocery stores and other healthy establishments in Black neighborhoods that contribute to this trend.
-This is why it’s not at all surprising that African-Americans frequent McDonald’s and Burger King more than other U.S. household.
+This is why it’s not at all surprising that Black people frequent McDonald’s and Burger King more than other U.S. household.